 - A1.
-Countywide Rezone Program: To accommodate the remaining lower-income RHNA of 2,834 units, the County will: - Identify and rezone at least 164 acres of land to allow multifamily residential uses by-right, at a minimum density of 20 units per acre and a maximum density that allows at least 30 units per acre.
+Countywide Rezone Program: To accommodate the remaining lower-income RHNA of 2,920 units, the County will: - Identify and rezone at least 168 acres of land to allow multifamily residential uses by-right, at a minimum density of 20 units per acre and a maximum density that allows at least 30 units per acre.
 In accordance with Government Code Section 65583.2(h), at least 50 percent of the County's remaining lower income RHNA need will be accommodated on parcels designated exclusively for residential uses.
-Identified sites will also be large enough to accommodate at least 16 units.
-In accordance with Government Code Section 65583.2(i), "use by-right" shall mean that the review of the residential use may not require a conditional use permit, planned unit development permit, or discretionary local government review or approval. - Permit owner occupied and rental multifamily uses by-right in which at least 20 percent of units are affordable to lower income households. - Identify and rezone sites equivalent to 10 percent of the remaining lower-income RHNA along commercial corridors in high and moderate resource areas to affirmatively further fair housing choice.
+Identified sites will also be large enough to accommodate at least 16 units. - Identify and rezone sites to allow multifamily uses by-right in high and moderate resource areas.